-The basic idea behind forming of Cryptocurrency was creation of a decentralized market, where banks and government cannot interfere by posing any fees or taxes upon the earnings.
-Most people today think that Cryptocurrency is evolution of payment methods and money.
-Bitcoin is a way of making online payment easier by excluding middlemen and additional fees, which are otherwise imposed on other online payments modes such as Credit Cards or Debit Cards etc.
+The basic idea behind forming of Cryptocurrency was the creation of a decentralized market, where banks and government cannot interfere by posing any fees or taxes upon the earnings.
+Most people today think that Cryptocurrency is the evolution of payment methods and money.
+Bitcoin is a way of making online payment easier by excluding middlemen and additional fees, which are otherwise imposed on other online payments modes such as Credit Cards and Debit Cards, etc.

 Best Advantages of Cryptocurrency